 While looking for an apartment for your move to Denver, you should use every resource available to find the best place that fits your needs and your budget.

 We’ve gone ahead and compiled some of our favorite resources here to help make the process go a bit quicker:

-So, with rent higher than the national average and a vacancy rate that’s much lower, it’s fairly safe to say that Denver isn’t very renter friendly.
+With rent higher than the national average and a vacancy rate that’s lower, it’s safe to say that Denver isn’t very renter-friendly.

-So, with a not-so-great rental market in Denver, you’ll want to pay special attention to who you’re renting from.
-Some landlords are just waiting to take advantage of their renters, so make sure to know your rights.
+With a less than ideal rental market in Denver, you’ll want to pay special attention to who you’re renting from if you’re planning on moving to Denver.
+Some landlords are just waiting to take advantage of their renters, so make sure to know your rights:

 - Colorado Required Landlord Disclosures